unitaryfoundation/pennylane-qrack/README.rst

 * Provides access to a PyQrack simulator backend via the ``qrack.simulator`` device
 * Provides access to a (C++) Qrack simulator backend for Catalyst (also) via the ``qrack.simulator`` device
+* Provides access to a PyQrack simulator backend optimized for approximate NISQ-scale TFIM via the ``qrack.ace`` device

 .. installation-start-inclusion-marker-do-not-remove